-One of the most difficult decisions a family may have to make is the decision to place their elderly loved one in a nursing home.
-Unfortunately, as the life expectancy continues to increase and we are living longer, it is a decision that more and more families are faced with.
-Deciding to place an elderly loved one in a nursing home is not always the easiest decision for families to make, but in some cases it is the most sensible.
-Families may find it difficult to provide the adequate care for a loved one because of work or time constraints.
-In other cases, a loved one’s health may require more specialized care given by nurses and other caregivers.
-When that decision is made and a facility is found, the expectation of the family is that their loved one will be well taken care of with the dignity and compassion they deserve.
-However, as a nursing home lawyer Camden, NJ families recommend can attest, many of these facilities end up being a place of nightmares for elderly residents who suffer terrible abuse and neglect at the hands of the very people entrusted to care for them.
+No one “wants” to live in a nursing home, but in some cases it is the most sensible decision.
+Seniors often need a level of care or supervision which their family simply cannot provide because of work or time constraints.
+In other cases, a loved one’s health may require specialized care which can only be safely delivered by nurses and other medical caregivers.
+When that decision is made and a facility is found, the expectation of the family is that their loved one will be well cared for.
+And that care will be delivered with the dignity and compassion their family deserves.
+However, as a nursing home lawyer Camden, NJ families recommend, the Lawyers at Davis & Brusca can attest that many facilities prove to be a place of nightmares.
+All too many nursing home residents suffer abuse and neglect at the hands of the very people entrusted to care for them.

-Along with physical abuse signs such as pressure sores, scars, cuts or bruises, emotional abuse is a common warning sign of neglect or abuse in a nursing home.
+Emotional abuse is another common harm suffered in nursing homes.
 A staff member may act in a manner that is overly aggressive, inflicting fear and anxiety in a resident.
-They may be verbally abusive and use harsh language against them.
-These signs are more subtle, but they are just as damaging to an elderly individual.
-If you are visiting your loved one at a nursing home, see how your loved one reacts to staff.
+They may be verbally abusive and use harsh language towards residents.
+The signs that this is happening are more subtle, but the harm can be equally damaging to an elderly person.
+If you are visiting your loved one at a nursing home, watch how they react to staff.
 If they become suddenly uncomfortable or anxious around a certain individual, it may be a sign that abuse is occurring.

 Nursing home settlements occur after lawsuits have been filed by plaintiffs (victims of abuse and their family members) against the defendants (usually the nursing facility, its staff, and/or administrators).